 There are more than fifteen bones and muscles that contribute to the periorbital area, with a rich interplay between the structures surrounding the eye.
 Treatment requires a full understanding of function and form.
 Chicago plastic surgeon Dr. Marco Ellis provides care for patients with deformities or wounds involving their upper and lower eyelids, eye socket, eyebrows, cheek and cheekbones.

 - Ptosis (low-riding upper eyelid)

 - Ectropion (malposition of the lower eyelid)

 - Blepharospasm (inadvertent squinting)

 - Facial paralysis

 During your consultation, Dr. Ellis’ goal is to investigate the underlying cause of the asymmetry, whether it’s congenital or related to a previous surgery/injury.
 Testing in the form of cross-sectional imaging (CT, MRI) can provide insight into the necessary areas of improvement.
-Digital photographs and 3D simulation are valuable teaching tools to demonstrate Dr. Ellis’ proposed treatment plan.
+Dr. Ellis utilizes digital photographs and 3D simulation to demonstrate proposed treatment plans.